LifeSource/hunteru/README.md

  Prequisites:

-    My MongoDB is running local as a service on startup of my computer, you may not have this setup, therefore you need to make sure you have a local instance of MongoDB running.
+Important: My MongoDB is running local as a service on startup of my computer, you may not have this setup, therefore you need to make sure you have a local instance of MongoDB running.

+    - Node
+    - Express
+    - Bower
+    - Gulp

  Installtion:

     1. git clone https://github.com/lifesource/hunteru.git